Smile-SA/hots/doc/source/pyomo.rst

 :term:`hots`, this solver is simply indicated in the parameter file (see section :ref:`usermanual`).

-Inside the :file:`pyomo.py` file, all the model definition and creation (described next) are specified inside a class named :file:`Model`.
+Inside the :file:`pyomo_model.py` file, all the model definition and creation (described next) are specified inside a class named :file:`PyomoModel`.
 All the functions outside this class define how these models are used.

 Optimization models description
 ===============================

-In the :file:`model.py` provided file, 2 optimization models are created, representing our use case : the clustering problem and the placement problem.
+In the :file:`pyomo_model.py` provided file, 2 optimization models are created, representing our use case : the clustering problem and the placement problem.

-The process followed in the :file:`model.py` file to build the optimization models is as follow :
+The process followed in the :file:`pyomo_model.py` file to build the optimization models is as follow :

 #.
 Create an Pyomo abstract model to handle your model at a high level
 #.
 Define the parameters that will help building the abstract model (objects from which variables and constraints will be created)